 Mariah smiled at me.
 "Maybe ask if your dad has or knows someone who can get you a solid job for some time."

-Hearing that, I looked out of the window.
-"I don't want to ask my dad's help in this."
+"I don't want to ask my dad's help in this," I said to her.

 "Are you proud?" she asked, turning to the main road.

 I bite my upper lip before replying to her.
 I wasn't proud to ask his help, I just wanted to find it on my own time and terms.
 It's part of adulthood, right?
 Right.